Third generation of video game consoles: 1983–1984

 The Japanese video game market was still a growing "wide open" market for video game consoles in 1983.
 Japan had a relatively small console market, where only 300,000 consoles had been sold up until 1983, compared to the millions that had been sold in the United States up until then.
 A number of Japanese manufacturers attempted to compete for the "wide open" Japanese console market with their own consoles.
 The Epoch Cassette Vision, released in 1981, was the best-selling console in Japan at the time.
 It was followed by the Bandai Arcadia (priced ¥19,800), a Japanese version of the Arcadia 2001 released in 1982, and the Atari 2800 (priced ¥24,800), a Japanese version of the Atari 2600 marketed in May 1983.

 The third generation of consoles began when two Japanese companies, Sega and Nintendo, decided to enter the console gaming market.
 On July 15, 1983, they both released new consoles in Japan, Sega's SG-1000 and Nintendo's Famicom.
 Both companies previously had success as arcade game companies.
 Sega, one of Japan's largest arcade companies, was intending to compete in both the console and personal computer markets, with a home computer version called the SC-3000 released at the same time.
 Meanwhile, Nintendo focused on making the Famicom more powerful than competing home systems so that it would be comparable to their Donkey Kong (1981) arcade video game hardware, while at the same time selling it for cheaper than the Cassette Vision, selling the Famicom for ¥14,800 (about $150).
-Sega and Nintendo originally intended to release their new home systems exclusively for the Japanese market.
 Nintendo unveiled the Famicom shortly before the Tokyo Toy Show in June 1983, becoming a sensation among toy show exhibitors, prior to Sega unveiling the SG-1000 at the Tokyo Toy Show.